QubicFrance/Proposals/Qubic France - Community CCF Proposal _ Crypto XR 2026.md

 ### TL;DR
 Requesting **9.9 billion QUBIC** (~ $22,5 k; any price difference will be returned to CCF) for a high-impact.

+# 🚀 Why Qubic Should Attend

+- **Unmatched Visibility in the French Market**
+  CryptoXR gathered over 6,800 attendees in 2025.
+Qubic’s presence would strengthen its branding in one of the most crypto-active regions in Europe.

+- **Direct Engagement with Target Audiences**
+  The event splits between B2B (Day 1) and B2C (Day 2).
+We can connect with investors, exchanges, developers, and community members.

+- **Workshops & Speaker Opportunities**
+  Qubic can propose a live demo or talk around its unique architecture (*Aigarth, Computors, Useful PoW*).

+- **Qubic France Community Activation**
+  We can mobilize our local contributors, attract new ambassadors, and distribute educational and promotional materials.

+---

+# 🔍 What’s in It for Qubic?

+1. **Brand Elevation & Market Leadership**
+   Participating at France’s foremost Web3 & AI event positions Qubic as an accessible, forward-thinking player in the national and European crypto ecosystem.
+   It amplifies our visibility among key stakeholders—from institutional partners to grassroots enthusiasts.

+2. **Targeted Networking & Business Development**
+   CryptoXR’s dual B2B and B2C format enables us to engage with investors, exchanges, infrastructure providers, and crypto-curious individuals—maximizing impact across our audience spectrum.

+3. **Thought Leadership & Product Showcase**
+   By delivering a talk or workshop, Qubic can highlight innovations like *Aigarth* or *Useful PoW*.
+   A live demo could create real-time engagement.

+4. **Community Activation & Ambassador Recruitment**
+   We can energize the French-speaking community, reward contributors, and onboard new members interactively.

+5. **Media Exposure & Brand Recall**
+   CryptoXR offers built-in marketing channels to extend Qubic’s reach through event videos, interviews, and promotional content.

+6. **ROI Through Engagement & Conversion**
+   Affordable packages and immersive formats ensure impactful exposure and strong return on investment.

+---

+> **“Participating in CryptoXR 2026 offers Qubic a low-cost, high-impact opportunity to elevate our brand in the French and European crypto ecosystem.
+Through strategically placed engagement—booth presence, live demo, workshop, and community activation—we can generate high-value leads, deepen community bonds, attract ambassadors, and secure lasting visibility via media and event coverage.”**

 ### Cost Breakdown
 | Item | Cost (USD) |
 |------|------------|